MicrosoftDocs/Devices-docs/surface-hub/change-language-on-surface-hub.md

     :::image type="content" source="images/hub-user-change-language-settings.png" alt-text="Screenshot of Surface Hub settings." :::
 2. Choose from the available languages as installed by your Surface Hub admin.
     :::image type="content" source="images/hub-user-change-display-language.png" alt-text="Screenshot that shows Windows Display language settings on Surface Hub." :::
-3. For best results, move the new language to the top of the **Preferred languages** list.
+3. Optional: For best results, also move the new language to the top of the **Preferred languages** list.
     :::image type="content" source="images/hub-user-change-preferred-language.png" alt-text="Screenshot that shows Preferred languages list on Surface Hub." :::
 4. Restart Surface Hub.